 If any of this sounds familiar, you may want to check out the common symptoms:

-❗️Painful, heavy, or irregular periods
+- Painful, heavy, or irregular periods

 - Pain in your back or lower stomach (pelvic pain)

-❗️Bloating, especially during your period
+- Bloating, especially during your period

-❗️Period pain that stops you from going to school or work
+- Period pain that stops you from going to school or work

 - Painful bowel movements, especially during your period

-❗️Pain when peeing, especially during your period
+- Pain when peeing, especially during your period

 - Problems getting pregnant

 I Think I Have Endometriosis, What Should I Do?

 First of all, trust yourself.
 You know your body better than anyone else.
 So if you think you have endometriosis, it’s really important to talk to a doctor.
 Don’t let anyone dismiss your pain.
 And be prepared to talk to your doctor about your symptoms.
 You may want to use Endometriosis UK’s pain and symptom diary and show it to your doctor.

 How Do I Cope with Endometriosis?

 Firstly, remember you’re not alone.
 There’s tons of support for people affected.
 A great resource is Endometriosis UK.
 They have local support groups, a helpline: 0808 808 2227, and an online community.
 Living with endometriosis can be difficult.
 Both physically and mentally.
 So be easy on yourself.
 And try and surround yourself by supportive friends and family.

 While endometriosis can’t be cured, there’s lots of ways to manage the pain.
 This includes painkillers, contraceptives, surgery, and operations.
 Your doctor will recommend the best option for you.
 Most importantly, listen to your body and trust yourself.
 And again: DO NOT LET ANYONE MINIMIZE YOUR PAIN.

-Page last reviewed: 8 March 2020
+Page last reviewed: 29 May 2020